Misaki0625/PCSC-EigenvalueProblems/README.md

 This is an optional argument.
 When no value is given, it will use `qr` by default.
 ### -o
 `-o` passes the output file name to the programme.
-It is an optional choice, when no file is given, the programme will create an output.csv to save the results.
+It is an optional choice, when no file is given, the programme will create an output.csv in the build folder to save the results.

 ### -MaxIter
 `-MaxIter` gives an integer number for the maximum iteration of eigenvalue computation.
 It is optional, and default value is 10000.